-Although I've been involved in flying of one form or another since 1972, I've never made it to the summer aviation extravaganza at the Experimental Aircraft Association's AirVenture in Oshkosh, WI.
-As I began my 2015 summer planning, I found out that our Cascade Warbirds group was planning a few cross-country flights from Seattle to Oshkosh to join the world's greatest aviation celebration, along with arranging for the access to a rental home for the entire week.
+Although I've been involved in flying since 1972, I had never made it to the summer aviation extravaganza at the Experimental Aircraft Association's AirVenture in Oshkosh, WI.
+As I began my 2015 summer planning, I found out that our Cascade Warbirds group was planning a few cross-country flights from Seattle to Oshkosh to join the world's greatest aviation celebration, along with arranging for the access to a rental home at Oshkosh for the entire week.
 There was a slot in Dave Desmon's Navion, as he planned to lead a two-ship cross-country to Oshkosh with Kirstan and Vic Norris in their IAR-823.
 Dave offered a co-pilot slot, and I gladly accepted the chance to attend Oshkosh by flying in!

 Continuing eastbound past Missoula, we crossed the broad mountain plateau west of Butte, enjoying the clearing skies and nice tailwinds en route to Bozeman, MT (KBZN) for our second fuel stop.
 After a short leg to Billings, we had our most interesting landing, flying into the setting sun with a stiff crosswind to the tabletop 3488-foot elevation runway at Billings (KBIL).
 Billings was an excellent host, with lodging at the newly updated Northern Hotel downtown, and a great steak dinner at Jake’s.